 Thursday Thoughts with Jason Beem May 21, 2026

-The Met Mile has moved off Memorial Day to the Belmont Stakes card, as we know most big tracks have moved towards hosting one huge day instead of having weekend feature a big race or two.
-I know I’m losing that fight so I won’t wage it here.
+The Met Mile has moved off Memorial Day to the Belmont Stakes card, as most big tracks have moved toward hosting one huge day instead of having the weekend feature a big race or two.
+I know I’m losing that fight, so I won’t wage it here.
 One of my favorite Met Mile editions came on Memorial Day back in 2005.
 The great Ghostzapper would make his 11th and final start of his career, his first start since a facile Breeders’ Cup Classic win at Lone Star Park.
 I remember being so excited to watch him.

-There was something about his Breeders’ Cup Classic that was awe inspiring.
-He traveled so beautifully and I had such respect for Pleasantly Perfect and Arazi and Roses in May and all the horses he beat.
-Before the Classic, all I really knew of Ghostzapper was he received a crazy high speed figure in the Iselin earlier in the year.
-But after his Breeders’ Cup Classic win I began to search all over about Ghostzapper.
+There was something about his Breeders’ Cup Classic that was awe-inspiring.
+He traveled so beautifully, and I had such respect for Pleasantly Perfect and Arazi and Roses in May and all the horses he beat.
+Before the Classic, all I really knew about Ghostzapper was that he received a crazy-high speed figure in the Iselin earlier in the year.
+But after his Breeders’ Cup Classic win, I began to search all over about Ghostzapper.
 I remember watching his replays and maybe being most wowed by his third-place finish in the King’s Bishop (G1) a year earlier.
 He’s so far back and doesn’t switch leads and is just rolling down the center of the course, only to fall narrowly short.
 His Vosburgh (G1) win that same year was another eye-catcher.
-I will say in both those races he had really hot paces to run into, but still, what a horse!
+I will say in both those races, he had really hot paces to run into, but still, what a horse!

-His Met Mile win on Memorial Day didn’t have near the flash.
-He was such a huge favorite and took the lead pretty early on and opened up and won with great ease.
+His Met Mile win on Memorial Day didn’t have nearly the flash.
+He was such a huge favorite and took the lead pretty early on, and opened up and won with great ease.
 Just a powerful specimen and with Javier Castellano in the black silks of Stronach Stables, Ghostzapper was just really the coolest.
-It’s always disappointing when our favorite horses retire early but I remember being more upset about him because he just had such brilliance.
+It’s always disappointing when our favorite horses retire early, but I remember being more upset about him because he just had such brilliance.
 The other thing was that he came along when I was really getting into racing at a true passionate level.
-I always liked it as a kid, but 2003 and 2004 for me were the ‘glory days’ because I just got so into it all.
+I always liked it as a kid, but for me 2003 and 2004 were the ‘glory days’ because I just got so into it all.
 Great times and memories.

 ADVERTISEMENT